How do I arrange an elective at Baylor College of Medicine?

 Medical Student Electives: All medical student electives at Baylor, including those for visiting students, must be arranged through the registrar's office.
 You may find more information on the Office of the Registrar, Elective Program web page.

 Resident Electives: Approval must be obtained from the subspecialty area of interest.
-Each pediatric subspecialty section maintains a web site, view the sections on the pediatrics departmental web site.
+Each pediatric subspecialty division maintains a web site, view the divisions on the pediatrics departmental web site.

 How do I arrange an observership or externship at Baylor College of Medicine?